 KDP acknowledges that demonstrating continued improvement and building opportunities to reduce value chain emissions will enhance our reputation with stakeholders and potentially contribute business benefit.
 Circular solutions are at the heart of our sustainable packaging efforts and we continue to focus on three priority areas: design, increased recovery, and use of recycled materials.
-We believe that action in each of these areas contributes to a circular economy, has the potential to reduce emissions, and enables us to meet or exceed requirements outlined in emerging draft regulations.
-Regulators, such as the State of California, are considering PCR content requirements.
+We believe that action in each of these areas contributes to a circular economy, has the potential to reduce emissions, and enables us to meet or exceed requirements outlined in existing and emerging draft regulations.
+Regulators, in the State of California, and the State of Washington, have passed minimum PCR content bills that require increasing amounts of PCR in packaging over the next 10 years.
 To the extent we are prepared with packaging that already contains PCR at the levels required, we have an opportunity to avoid potential fines.
-For example, California's 2019 draft legislation AB793 would set minimum PCR plastic content levels for plastic bottles, such as beverage containers.
-The draft legislation would impose graduated fines for violations if companies only achieve the PCR requirements for certain portions of their volume.
+For example, California's AB793 would set minimum PCR plastic content levels for plastic bottles, such as beverage containers.
+The policy imposes graduated fines for violations if companies do not meet the minimum PCR threshold set for a given year.
 For example, higher fines would be imposed on a company that uses 25% of the PCR required by the legislation than on a company that achieves 75% of the required usage.

-Medium-term
+Time horizon Medium-term